 Unlike normal trading, pre- and post-market trading extend well into the early morning and evening.
 Pre-market trading begins at 4 am ET and extends all the way until the market officially opens at 9:30.
 After-hours trading goes from 4:00 pm to 8:00 pm ET.

-If you want access to pre- and post-market trading, you’ll need permission and access from your broker.
+If you want access to pre- and post-market trading, you’ll need to check with you’re broker/brokerage to confirm permissions and restrictions regarding extended trading.
 Extended hours trading used to be a refuge of the institutions and hedge funds, but technology has enabled retail and non-sophisticated investors to gain access as well.
 Since trading during these hours is limited, liquidity is reduced and the bid/ask spreads become more pricey.
 But traders in these time periods can react to earnings reports, economic data, and other catalysts sooner than most.
 Additionally, volatility can increase drastically in pre- and post-market trading, especially in low float and low volume stocks.